Off-Season Outer Hebrides, Orkney and Shetland Tours

 Planning and Flexibility:

 The itineraries for off-season tours to the Outer Hebrides, Orkney and Shetland are more flexible to reflect the weather conditions.
-Whilst we visit the vast majority of sites advertised in the standard tours, we may start earlier, have slightly shorter breaks and amend the daily routes to make the most of our time on the islands.
-Additionally, we may explore in the late evening (if the skies are clear) for those interested stars or photography.
+Whilst we visit the vast majority of sites advertised in the standard tours, we may have slightly shorter days and amend the daily routes to make the most of our time on the islands.

 Tour quotes will include a number of options in case of ferry delays and cancellations.
 Ferry changes will add no additional charges to the tour price paid to The Hebridean Explorer.
 The additional costs you may encounter are any lost deposits for your pre-booked accommodation in the event of delays or cancellations (and any additional accommodations bookings).